LT Vision for Grading

 - Practice should be completed as it directly impacts student performance on summative assessments.

 - A teacher cannot give a student meaningful feedback without seeing a student’s practice.

 - “M” grades are used to indicate late and missing work in the Infinite Campus gradebook.

 - Attendance is excluded from the academic grade.

 - Students receive individual grades for work completed in groups.
 Group grades are not applied.

 - In all courses, assessments of the learning objectives counted as part of the achievement grade can be retaken or revised at least once without penalty or restrictions on the grade.

 A presentation to the Curriculum Committee of the Board of Education provided the research, surveys, grade analysis and supports that went into the development of a change in grading practices.
 The slides for that presentation can be found here: Grading to Communicate Learning: Update for the LTHS Curriculum Committee November 10, 2020

-For an overview of the changes made to grading at LTHS this year, please watch the video:
+For a more detailed explanation of the grading practices, please watch the video: